-There are seven Starting Points classrooms in mainstream schools throughout the city (see map below).
-Each of these classrooms is staffed and supported by a Calgary Catholic School District Teacher and Education Assistant, as well as one Wood’s Homes School Support Counsellor, whose primary role is to identify social, emotional, and behavioural areas of strength and growth for each student in order to provide individualized and group therapeutic and behavioural interventions targeted at enhancing self-regulation, emotional expression, and pro-social behaviours.
-Clinical and Family supports are available through the Wood’s Homes continuum of care and programs like the Community Resource Team.
+There are seven Starting Points classrooms in mainstream schools throughout Calgary.
+Each of these classrooms is staffed and supported by a Calgary Catholic School District Teacher and Education Assistant.
+A Wood’s Homes School Support Counsellor works alongside to identify social, emotional, and behavioural areas of strength and growth.
+Individual and group therapeutic and behavioural interventions focus on self-regulation, emotional expression, and pro-social behaviours.
+Clinical and family supports are available through the Wood’s Homes continuum of care and programs such as our Eastside Community Mental Health Services.